lscientific/PRStuning/README.md

 param weight: weights of the PRS model to be evaluated, obtained from the training GWAS summary statistics dataset

-param beta_EB: matrix of sampled empirical Bayes beta saved to the output directory from the GWEB.py
+param beta_EB: matrix of sampled empirical Bayes beta saved to the output directory from the GWEB.py (in Step2 above)

 param n0: training data sample size for control group

 param n1: training data sample size for case group

-param alignResult: aligned object saved to the output directory from GWEB.py
+param alignResult: aligned object saved to the output directory from GWEB.py (in Step2 above)

 return: PRStuning AUC